homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 </table>

-> I run this all on a set of raspberry pis'
+> I run this all on a set of two raspberry pis'

 ```Puppetfile
 mod 'dns',